Kwame Thomas: Burton Albion

 On 4 February 2020, Thomas signed for Burton Albion on a six-month deal.

 Wrexham

-Kwame signed for Wrexham on 29th August 2020 on a one-year deal.
+Kwame signed for Wrexham on 29 August 2020 on a one-year deal.

 After a ruptured achilles injury ended his 2020/2021 season, he was retained by Wrexham who stood by Thomas with another one-year deal.
 He returned in mid-December 2021, scoring on his return.

 Sutton United

 On 1 July 2022, Thomas joined League Two club Sutton United following his release from Wrexham, returning to the club having played four matches on loan in 2017.

+He was released by Sutton at the end of the 2022–23 season.

 Dundee (loan)

 On 19 January 2023, Thomas joined Scottish Championship club Dundee on loan until the end of the season.
 He would make his debut for the Dark Blues coming off the bench against St Mirren in the Scottish Cup.
 On 17 February, Thomas suffered a potential concussion in a league game against Greenock Morton.
-Fortunately he was able to be in the line-up the following week.
+He was able to make the line-up the following week, but would remain out for the next few weeks.
+Thomas made his return to the pitch on 1 April, coming off the bench and scoring his first Dundee goal in a 7–0 demolition of Hamilton Academical.
+Thomas would score a brace against Morton a few weeks later, including a last-minute equaliser.
+Thomas would come on as a substitute in Dundee's 3–5 away win over Queen's Park which clinched the side the Scottish Championship title.

+Aldershot Town

+On 17 July 2023, Thomas agreed to return to the National League and join Aldershot Town signing a one-year deal.
+On 28 August, Thomas would play part of a league game away to Eastleigh as a goalkeeper after Shots goalie Jordi van Stappershoef was sent off.
+Thomas scored his first goal for Aldershot on 30 September, netting a late winner over Dagenham & Redbridge.

+Ebbsfleet United

+On 19 July 2024, Thomas joined National League club Ebbsfleet United.
+He made his debut from the bench in the league opener away to Gateshead.
+Thomas scored his first goal for the Fleet on 26 October, netting a last-minute equaliser at home against Wealdstone.